 Source: Occult Review volume 14 number 6 December 1911 pp346-349 and Occult Review volumer 15 number 2 February 1912 pp105-06.

 The Alchemical Society was founded as a forum for the study of alchemy in theory and practise.
-Isabel and A E Waite both joined it, and maintained a friendly attitude despite Isabel’s recent criticisms of Waite’s attitude to Mary Anne Atwood.
+Isabel and A E Waite both joined it, and maintained friendly relations despite Isabel’s recent criticisms of Waite’s attitude to Mary Ann Atwood.
 They were the Society’s two honorary vice-presidents during the two years of its existence.
 The Society held meetings each month.

 Source for the Society’s founding and for Waite’s changed attitude towards the work of Mary Ann Atwood: A E Waite: Magician of Many Parts by R A Gilbert.
 Wellingborough: Crucible 1987: p151-52.

 Isabel read an article in the weekly paper The Christian Commonwealth which she identified with: it argued that programmes of social reform should be seen as complementing religious commitment, not as replacing it.